Efficient Characterization of Quantum Evolutions via a Recommender System: Abstract

 \section{Abstract}

-We explore the possibility of predicting the properties of quantum evolutions via matrix factorization algorithm, a particular type of the recommender system (RS).
+We demonstrate characterizing quantum evolutions via matrix factorization algorithm, a particular type of the recommender system (RS).
 A system undergoing a quantum evolution can be characterized in several ways.
-Here we choose (i) quantum correlations characterized by measures such as entropy, negativity, or discord, and (ii) state-fidelity.
+Here we choose (i) quantum correlations quantified by measures such as entropy, negativity, or discord, and (ii) state-fidelity.
 Using quantum registers with up to 10 qubits, we demonstrate that an RS can efficiently characterize both unitary and nonunitary evolutions.
-After carrying out a detailed performance-analysis of the RS in two-qubits, we show that it can be used to distinguish a clean database of quantum correlations from a noisy one.
-Moreover, we find that the RS may bring about a significant computational advantage for estimating the quantum discord of a general quantum state, for which no simple closed-form expression exists.
-Finally, we show that the RS can efficiently characterize systems undergoing nonunitary evolutions in terms of both reduced quantum correlations and state-fidelity.
+After carrying out a detailed performance-analysis of the RS in two-qubits, we show that it can be used to distinguish a clean database of quantum correlations from a noisy or a fake one.
+Moreover, we find that the RS brings about a significant computational advantage for building a large database of quantum discord, for which no simple closed-form expression exists.
+Also, RS can efficiently characterize systems undergoing nonunitary evolutions in terms of quantum discord reduction as well as state-fidelity.
+Finally, we utilize RS for the construction of discord phase space in a nonlinear quantum system.